ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 Once the agreement is made, the provider is free to implement the service in any way they see fit, but are held accountable for meeting the agreed-upon standards and metrics.

+**Proposal: Services should be piloted, with definitions of success decided upon before the pilot.**

 Most services should normally go through a pilot phase before being provided more widely.
 Deciding what success means for a pilot will